Research

 Controllable Lesion Data Synthesis

 Scaling law is widely deemed as the cornerstone towards medical foundation models.
 However, the collection of sufficient training data, particularly those related to lesions, may remain an unattainable objective in clinical practice.
-We utilize generative models to disentangle the attributes of lesions across the domains of radiology and pathology, thereby creating extensive and diverse annotated lesion data in a controllable manner.
+We utilize generative models to disentangle lesion attributes and create diverse annotated lesion data in a controllable manner.
 This not only facilitates the training of medical AI but also serves as a robustness assessment benchmark, and potentially acts as a medical education tool.

 Chest X-ray Lung Nodule Synthesis for Lung Nodule Detection